harryjohn14/alx-low_level_programming/README.md

-This is a repository dedicated to C Programming
+This is a repository dedicated to C Programing